 Gingivitis is the mildest form of gum disease.
 It occurs when plaque, the sticky bacterial film on the teeth, builds up at the gumline (where the teeth and gums meet) causing the gums to become red and swollen and easily bleed.

 Chronic periodontitis is the most common type of gum disease.
 When plaque goes below the gumline, it can cause chronic periodontitis (advanced gum disease).
 The plaque causes irritation and swelling of the gums.
 Without treatment, it can lead to bone loss and gum recession.

 Aggressive periodontitis is the same as chronic periodontitis, but its progression is much quicker.
 Patients may experience rapid gum separation and bone loss.
 Patients who have a family history of periodontal disease and smokers are prone to this form of the disease.

 Systemic periodontitis occurs because of systemic diseases such as diabetes, heart disease, or respiratory disease.
 The presence of systemic disease can make the gum disease progress rapidly even if there is little plaque on the teeth.

 Necrotizing periodontitis is an uncommon form of gum disease found in patients who are malnourished, immunosuppressed, or have HIV.
 The disease causes mouth ulcers and tissue death (necrosis), along with severe gum loss and destruction of bone.

 You can take action to help prevent gum disease by maintaining proper oral hygiene practices.
 Be sure to brush your teeth twice daily and floss once a day.
 Keep regularly scheduled dental exam and cleaning appointments.
 How long has it been since your last visit?
-Contact my office to schedule an appointment.
+Please contact our office to schedule an appointment now!